WWKMihiranga/Company_Task/README.md

 - Dart SDK

 ### Installation
-1. Clone the repository: git clone <repository-url>
+1. Clone the repository: git clone ["Enter the repository url here"]
-2. Navigate to the project directory: cd <project-directory>
+2. Navigate to the project directory: cd [Enter the project-directory here]
 3. Get the dependencies: flutter pub get
 4. Running the Application: flutter run